-According to the U.S. Centers for Disease Control and Prevention, Kentucky leads the nation in the number of adult smokers (28.6%).
-The situation is not improving with our youth - Kentucky is second in the nation in smoking prevalence among both middle and high school students.
+According to the U.S. Centers for Disease Control and Prevention, Kentucky leads the nation in the number of adult smokers with 25.2% of the population.
+The situation is not improving with our youth - Kentucky is first in the nation in smoking prevalence among both middle and high school students.
 Smoking-attributable health expenditures are estimated at more than \$1.1 billion annually in Kentucky, and the smoking-attributable economic productivity loss in Kentucky is estimated at more than \$2 billion each year.
 While the Chamber is not typically supportive of policies that focus on a particular business or industry disproportionately, the body of evidence on smoking and its negative impact on public health and the economy are too significant to ignore.